 Think about yourself, your family and your friends.
 Likelihood is that all of you show your emotions differently.
 One of your friends may cry when she’s happy but be almost blank when she is grieving.
-One of your family members may laugh when nervous and scream when angry.
+Another may laugh when nervous and scream when angry.

-Don’t put everyone into the same emotion box.
-Think carefully about each character how they would react.
+Don’t put everyone into the same emotional box.
+Think carefully about each character, how they would react.
 There is also the possibility that people react differently to different people.

 There is SOME Telling

 One reason I think new writers can get lost in the whole “Show, don’t Tell” advice is that is does not refer to everything.
 Narration needs to tell some things, but even this can create a mood.

 The second option was barely even a pathway.
 The dirt road was covered in overgrown brush and rotting leaves.
 Low hanging branches obscured the way and above the moon’s light could not penetrate the thick canopy, leaving it dark and treacherous.

 This is an acceptable piece of narration, I have described the area telling what it looks like.
 I didn’t need to show the leaves are rotting, I can just state it, I don’t need to show the branches snagging on people’s hair I can just state it.

 In the end this piece does show as well, it shows the atmosphere – that this pathway is less trodden, dark, that there are obstacles and it will be hard to navigate in the darkness so could be dangerous.